Skip to content

 3. Error Checking: In safety critical domains, we can implement mechanisms to cross-check and validate the outputs of the AI systems.
 This involves using different methods or algorithms to solve the same problem and comparing the results to ensure accuracy.
 In the context of the example, we can implement additional mechanisms to validate the outputs.
 For example, use separate algorithms or a rule-based system to cross-check the diagnosis provided by the LLMs.

 4. Iterative Improvement: Continuously refine the AI systems to reduce their individual failure rates.
-In the context of the medical LLM example, we would continuously monitor and refine the mode by feeding back cases where the diagnosis was incorrect or uncertain.
+In the context of the medical LLM example, we would continuously monitor and refine the model by feeding back cases where the diagnosis was incorrect or uncertain.
 Then we can improve the models based on this feedback to reduce their individual failure rates over time.

 Security Amplification.
 Security amplification addresses the challenge of ensuring that an aligned AI system does not behave badly on rare or "bad" inputs.
 While reliability amplification focuses on reducing the failure probability of an aligned AI, security amplification aims to reduce the prevalence of these bad inputs.
 Essentially, it seeks to make it exponentially difficult to find an input that would cause the AI to behave undesirably.
 (Christiano Paul, 2016)